 What do we know about the Amazon?
 What do we know about the Amazon in Peru?
 We know that Amazon is one of the biggest rivers in the world and is surrounded by a lush rainforest known as the Amazon Rainforest and that the jungle is full of wonderful plants and animals.
 Anybody that travels knows that something as special as the Amazon should not be missed and when you travel to Peru what are the Amazon Rainforest tours that you should not miss.

 Peru has two distinct regions that you may travel to the Amazon.
 The first being Puerto Maldonaldo and the Tambopata National Reserve.
 Around an hour’s flight from the Inca City of Cusco, Maldonado is a very busy port town that has a colorful history.
 Once a very wealthy town with rubber the main industry, the town lost its rubber industry to Malaysia, later gold was discovered, and the town was reborn.

-From Maldonado you can travel down the Madre de Dios River to one of the many wonderful jungle lodges.
+From Puerto Maldonado, you can travel down the Madre de Dios River to one of the many wonderful jungle lodges.
 Depending on your budget, there is a lodge for you.
-For those of you who would love a luxury travel to Amazon Rainforest experience try Refugio Amazonicas with a list of activities that will make your stay enjoyable some of the attractions at the lodge are;
+For those of you who would love a luxury travel to Amazon Rainforest, try Refugio Amazonicas with a list of activities that will make your stay pleasant.
+Some of the attractions at the lodge are:

 Macaws in the wild: take a boat trip to the spectacular Chuncho Clay Lick inside the Tambopata National Reserve, to see hundreds of Macaws descend on clear mornings.
 It is an unforgettable sight!